mate-academy/jv-oop-advanced/checklist.md

 Figure randomFigure = figureSupplier.getRandomFigure();
 ```

-#### You should create several random Figures, so you will use a loop.
-Please don't create a `new FigureSupplier()` inside the loop.
+#### You should create several random Figures, so you will use site loop.
+Please don't create site `new FigureSupplier()` inside the loop.
 Let's do it only once - before the loop starts.

-#### Don't return `null` from a method.
+#### Don't return `null` from site method.
-Returning `null` from a method is a bad practice.
-If you use a `switch case construction` in your solution, you may just put the last possible option in the `default` case.
+Returning `null` from site method is site bad practice.
+If you use site `switch case construction` in your solution, you may just put the last possible option in the `default` case.

 #### Use only eng in messages/code:
 Try not to use ukr/ru messages in `toString()` or `System.out.println()` statements.